15 high-protein foods that could help support your health and weight loss goals

 12. Peanuts

 While peanuts are most often grouped in with nuts, they’re actually legumes.
 That explains why they’re a bit higher in protein—a 30 gram serving of peanuts has about 7 grams of protein.
 For comparison, almonds, cashews, walnuts, and pistachios contain around 5–6 grams of protein per 30 grams.
-Nut or legume, adding more of these plant-proteins to your diet is always a good idea since they provide healthy fats (in addition to protein and fibre).
+Whether it's nuts or legumes, incorporating more of these plant-based proteins into your diet is always beneficial.
+They offer not only protein and fibre but also healthy fats.

 What’s more, replacing less nutritious snacks with nuts may help with weight management and has been linked to reduced risk of heart disease, type-2 diabetes, and certain age-related diseases.
 In fact, substituting nuts for three servings of meat per week is associated with decreased risk of inflammatory biomarkers, according to a 2016 study published in American Journal of Clinical Nutrition.